putyourlightson/craft-entry-count/README.md

 It allows you to count and display the number of times that an entry has been viewed in  [Craft CMS](https://craftcms.com/).

+## Documentation

+Learn more and read the documentation at [putyourlightson.com/plugins/entry-count »](https://putyourlightson.com/plugins/entry-count)

+## License

+This plugin is licensed for free under the MIT License.

 ## Requirements

 Craft CMS 3.0.0 or later.